zuru-zuru/soltgfrontend/README.md

 ```
 ---
 #### **Foundry dependency**
 For foundry to generate the coverage report, forge-std must be present inside ```./lib/forge-std``` in the current directory.
-This can be installed by running:
+This can be installed by running: (need to be inside a git repo to run this)
 ```
 forge install foundry-rs/forge-std --no-commit
 ```